kiavashfaisali/KFWatchKitAnimations/README.md

 Click the image below to be taken to a short introduction video.
 [![KFWatchKitAnimations](http://img.youtube.com/vi/tex2zZXR0M8/0.jpg)](https://www.youtube.com/watch?v=tex2zZXR0M8)

+Please also check out [KFSwiftImageLoader](https://github.com/kiavashfaisali/KFSwiftImageLoader) for an extremely high-performance, lightweight, and energy-efficient pure Swift async web image loader with memory and disk caching for iOS and  Watch.

 ## The Problem
 Currently, a developer seeking to create animations for  Watch will require the aid of a talented designer that can break down an animation into individual snapshot images of the animation in progress, which when stitched together form the illusion of a continuous, high frame-rate animation.